 A slight variation from the normal diving sight is the King Cruiser wreck.
 This ship sank near Phuket in 1977 and its wreck has now become home for marine life and corals.

-For those interested in watching Leopard Sharks along with other marine life, Shark Point, one and a half hours away from Phuket is the perfect destination.
+For those interested in watching Leopard Sharks along with other marine life, Shark Point (1.5 hours away from Phuket) is the perfect destination.

 - Before booking your travel, check to see if national parks and other diving areas are open – many are closed from May to October.